midl-dev/midl-website.github.io/_cryptocurrencies/tezos.md

 You may also group with a few friends and split the rewards between yourselves.

 We maintain full nodes, as well as baking and endorsing daemons for you.
 Your tezos key is on a Ledger that you control.
-Install and run the [Tezos baking app](https://github.com/obsidiansystems/ledger-app-tezos) and connect it to the signer.
+Install and run the {% include inline-link.html caption="Tezos baking app" url="https://github.com/obsidiansystems/ledger-app-tezos" %} and connect it to the signer.
 When it is your turn to bake/endorse, our infrastrucure will send a signing request to your signer.

 The signer is a Raspberry Pi with battery backup, an alternative 4G connection, and a hot spare that you may place in a different location.

+<div style="padding-top:50px;" id="publicbaker"></div>

 ### Public baker

 In addition to the solo baker setup described above, you also publish your Tezos baking address so Tezos delegators may delegate to you.